Huntington’s Privacy Notice for Candidates

 Columbus, OH 43287 USA

-Please email firstname.lastname@example.org with any questions or concerns that you may have about this Notice or about how we collect, use, disclose, retain, and safeguard Personal Information.
-Our Chief Privacy Officer may be contacted by email at the email address above our by mail (to the attention of “Chief Privacy Officer”) at the corporate headquarters address above.
+Please email email@example.com with any questions or concerns that you may have about this Notice or about how we collect, use, disclose, retain, and safeguard Personal Information.
+Our Chief Privacy Officer may be contacted by email at the email address above or by mail (to the attention of “Chief Privacy Officer”) at the corporate headquarters address above.

 Notice Effectiveness and Updates

 You agree to the terms of this Notice by using our Sites.
 We may update this Notice from time to time by posting a revised Notice.
 When we update this Notice, we will revise the Effective Date above.
-In the event that we make material changes to this Notice and apply those changes retroactively to Personal Information collected prior to the changes, we may email you a copy of the updated Notice (to that most recent email address we have on file) at least thirty days prior to its effective date.
+In the event that we make material changes to this Notice and apply those changes retroactively to Personal Information collected prior to the changes, we may email you a copy of the updated Notice (to the most recent email address we have on file) at least thirty days prior to its effective date.
 Please discontinue use of our Sites if you do not agree with the terms of this or any future Notice.

 We participate on social media platforms, such as Facebook, Twitter, Instagram, YouTube, and LinkedIn.
 This Notice does not apply to social media platforms.
 Please see the notices at the social media platforms you are using for more information on their collection, use, disclosure, retention, and safeguarding of information.